DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/EDI parameters.md

 **Allow historic PO types**       |	Customer order types: Confirmation, Cancel and Change have been moved to Order purpose.
 This field provides Backwards compatibility to still show these deprecated options under order types

 ## Number sequence
-Create and assign number sequence for the functionalities that will be used within the EDI module.
-Number sequences displayed is dependent on enabled licensed modules. <br>
+Use the **Number sequences** tab on the **EDI parameters** page to assign number sequence codes to the different number sequences that the EDI module uses.
+The following table describes the purpose of each of those number sequences.
+For more information about number sequences, see [Number sequences overview](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/fin-ops/organization-administration/number-sequence-overview) and its related topics.

-The following table describes the fields that are available on the **Number sequence** tab of the **EDI parameters** page.
+> Note: Number sequences displayed is dependent on enabled licensed modules.

-**Field** 	                      | **Description**
+**Reference** 	                  | **Description**
 :-------------------------------- |:-------------------------------------
 **EDI number**                    |	Unique identifier for EDI staging.
 This stores the data in D365 in an intermediary/staging tables before creating the target record.
 **ASN number**                    |	Unique identifier when creating a Customer Advanced Shipping Notice (ASN) record.
 Customer license only